ga-curriculum/github-collaboration/merging-and-merge-conflicts/README.md

 Down near the bottom of the page is the `Merge pull request` button.
 When you click on this button, GitHub will merge the changes from the compare branch into the base branch.
 That's it!
 You have merged the changes remotely. 🎉

 But wait there's more!
-In all seriousness, there is one more action we need to take after we merge remotely.
+There is one more action we need to take after we merge remotely.
 We need to pull the changes down to our local machine.
 If we were working with our own repository it would be as simple as running the following command in the terminal:

 ```bash
 git pull origin main